Great Leap Forward: Causes of the famine and responsibility for it

-Chang and Halliday argue that "Mao had actually allowed for many more deaths.
-Although slaughter was not his purpose with the Leap, he was more than ready for myriad deaths to result, and had hinted to his top echelon that they should not be too shocked if they happened."
-Democide historian R.J.
-Rummel had originally classified the famine deaths as unintentional.
-In light of evidence provided in Chang and Halliday's book, he now believes that the mass human deaths associated with the Great Leap Forward constitute democide.
-On the other hand, scholars Gregor Benton and Lin Chun, in a critical response to Chang and Halliday, state that there is no proof that Mao intended to let people die or that he was indifferent to their deaths.

-According to Frank Dikötter, Mao and the Communist Party knew that some of their policies were contributing to the starvation.
-Foreign minister Chen Yi said of some of the early human losses in November 1958:

-Casualties have indeed appeared among workers, but it is not enough to stop us in our tracks.
-This is the price we have to pay, it's nothing to be afraid of.
-Who knows how many people have been sacrificed on the battlefields and in the prisons [for the revolutionary cause]?
-Now we have a few cases of illness and death: it's nothing!

-In the later book, Tombstone by Yang Jisheng, "36 million Chinese starved to death in the years between 1958 and 1962, while 40 million others failed to be born, which means that “China’s total population loss during the Great Famine then comes to 76 million.”

 Mao's efforts to cool the Leap in late 1958 met resistance within the Party and when Mao proposed a scaling down of steel targets, "many people just wouldn't change and wouldn't accept it".
 Thus, according to historian Tao Kai, the Leap "wasn't the problem of a single person, but that many people had ideological problems".
-Tao also pointed out that "everyone was together" on the anti-rightist campaign and only a minority didn't approve of the Great Leap's policies or put forth different opinions.
-Jean-Louis Margolin suggests that the actions of the Chinese Communist Party under Mao in the face of widespread famine imitated the policies of the Soviet Communist Party under Joseph Stalin (whom Mao greatly admired) nearly three decades earlier during the Soviet famine of 1932-33.
-At that time, the U.S.S.R. exported grain for international propaganda purposes despite millions dying of starvation across southern areas of the Soviet Union:
+Tao also pointed out that "everyone was together" on the Anti-Rightist Campaign and only a minority didn't approve of the Great Leap's policies or put forth different opinions.
+The actions of the party under Mao in the face of widespread famine are reminiscent of Soviet policy nearly three decades earlier during the Soviet famine of 1932-33.
+At that time, the USSR exported grain for international propaganda purposes despite millions dying of starvation across southern areas of the Soviet Union.